 9. Photo ID

-It’s a good idea to bring a photo ID in case you need to identify yourself to clear security or gain access to the building your interview is in.
+You'll probably have it on you already, but make sure you bring a photo ID.
+It's often needed to identify yourself to clear security or gain access to the building your interview is in.

 10. The name and contact info of your interviewer

 Write down the name of your interviewer as well as their phone number and email.
 You might need to reference their name to the receptionist or call them if you’re running late or if an emergency comes up.
+Putting their number in your phone (which should also be with you, on silent!) is even better.
 It’s also nice to have their email handy when it’s time to send a thank-you email after the interview.

-Lastly, bring items that’ll save the day in a pich: breath mints (no chewing gum, please), dry shampoo, a perfume roller, deodorant (hello, nervous sweat), and a bottle of water.
+Lastly, bring items to your job interview that’ll save the day in a pich: breath mints (no chewing gum, please), dry shampoo, a perfume roller, deodorant (hello, nervous sweat), and a bottle of water.
+Make sure to bring some cash or a credit card if you need to pay for parking.